Moo-Moo-n/Blackjack-Card-Counting/README.md

 - Undo removes the most recent entry (card or low/high press) so the history and counts always stay in sync.

 ## Credits
-- Table icon by [Smashingstocks](https://www.flaticon.com/authors/smashingstocks) via [Flaticon](https://www.flaticon.com/free-icons/blackjack).
+- Icon by Freepik: <a href="https://www.flaticon.com/free-icons/gambling" title="gambling icons">Gambling icons created by Freepik - Flaticon</a>.

 Happy practicing!